smashdevcode/smashdevcode.github.io/README.md

 TODO

+DONE Fix line wrapping in posts

+DONE Fix headings in posts

+DONE Fix lists in posts

+DONE Add updated code highlighting

 Finish downloading images and updating all image references
     Add captions
     Center

-Add updated code highlighting

-Fix line wrapping in posts

 Update the "About" page

+Add photo

 Move the HTML pages into subfolders in order to have path approach to URLs

-Add photo
+Remove sample posts

+Remove sample images

 Adjust color scheme